was-siri-us/Auto-Pascal-Files-vscode-ext/README.md

 # Auto Pascal Files - A VScode extension

-This is the README for your extension **"auto-pascal-files"**.
-This extension automatically renames newly created files to PascalCase, improving file organization and readability.
+A VScode extension that automatically renames your files into pascal case.
+WHY? idk, convenience?

 ## Features